 Heliconia caribaea Lam. grows in a dense clump about 8-10 feet (2.5-3 m) and once mature can produce numerous inflorescences.
 This species comes in several forms.
 Plants pictured below are grown by Uluwehi Knecht.
 Photos 1-2 were taken by Nhu Nguyen of the red form.
 Photos 3-5 were taken by Uluwehi Knecht of the yellow form showing the whole plant and various developmental stages of the inflorescence.

-Heliconia hirsuta 'Costa Flores' is native to Mexico, Brazil and Peru.
+Heliconia hirsuta L.f.
+'Costa Flores' is native to Mexico, Brazil and Peru.
 Photo taken by Nhu Nguyen.

-Heliconia lennartiana is native to Panama.
+Heliconia lennartiana W.J.Kress is native to Panama.
+It is considered by Plants of the World Online to be a synonym of Heliconia wagneriana Petersen which has a wider distribution (Mexico to Ecuador, Trinidad).
 It is a dwarf species but is a vigorous grower.
 Plants should be divided every 3-4 years to maintain vigor.
 Photo taken by Nhu Nguyen.

-Heliconia pendula is native to Guyana and northern South America.
+Heliconia pendula Wawra is native to Guyana and northern South America.
 Photos taken by Nhu Nguyen.

-Heliconia rostrata is native to Colombia, Venezuela, Ecuador, Peru and Bolivia.
+Heliconia rostrata Ruiz & Pav. is native to Colombia, Venezuela, Ecuador, Peru and Bolivia.
 It prefers partial/filtered to full sun.
 Photo taken by Nhu Nguyen.